Lethal Autonomous Weapon Systems in 2050: The World of Tomorrow, Today?

-Tom Watts, CHIP and Ingvild Bode, University of Southern Denmark
+Author: Tom Watts, CHIP and Ingvild Bode, University of Southern Denmark

 In both the popular consciousness and key international forums such as the United Nations Convention on Certain Conventional Weapons, Lethal Autonomous Weapon Systems (LAWS) are the subject of significant attention.
 LAWS come in many different shapes and sizes.
 In essence, they are weapon systems that can identify, select and engage targets without direct human intervention.

 If ever developed, fully autonomous LAWS – or “Killer Robots”, as they are sometimes colloquially called – would transform the ethics, laws and conduct of war.
 Views on the desirability of this outcome differ significantly amongst the international community.
 On the one hand, some states such as the UK, US and Russia have opposed pressures to regulate the development of such technologies, with it being argued that the greater use of artificial intelligence could help military commanders reduce civilian casualties.
 On the other, key civil society organisations such as The Campaign To Stop Killer Robots and global leaders in the field of robotics have called for a ban on fully autonomous LAWS.
 Speaking in 2017, the late Stephen Hawking argued that “[u]nless we learn how to prepare for, and avoid, the potential risks, AI could be the worst event in the history of our civilization.
 It brings dangers, like powerful autonomous weapons, or new ways for the few to oppress the many” .